Harish-7503/Harish-7503/README.md

 * Focused on performance, accessibility, SEO, and maintainability
 * Open to freelance and collaboration work

-> *"From concept to launch: I manage complete builds — starting from design in Figma, converting to Liquid templates, creating custom sections, ensuring responsive layouts, optimizing performance, integrating apps, migrating data, and deploying live."*
+> *"From concept to launch: I manage complete builds — starting from Figma to Liquid templates, creating custom sections, ensuring responsive layouts, optimizing performance, integrating apps, migrating data, and deploying live."*

 ---